Last updated on April 2, 2026

 Gisa and Geralf | Illustration by Karla Ortiz

 So, you’re going to build a MTG deck from scratch.
 You’ve got some cards, and you’ve seen people build decks to battle each other.
-The easiest way to do this is to know what’s the theme of the deck you want to be playing.
-The deck theme provides you with information, such as which cards you’re probably playing, the most efficient spells for each theme, how you win, and sometimes how you avoid losing.
+The easiest way to do this is to know the theme of the deck you want to play.
+The deck theme provides you with information, such as which cards you want to play, the most efficient spells for each theme, how you win, and sometimes how you avoid losing.

-Today we’re looking at deck themes, and why they’re so important to MTG and for you as a player.
-I’ll also suggest some deck themes that are so integral to the game that you’ve got to try next.
+Today we look at deck themes, and why they’re so important to MTG and for you as a player.
+I also suggest some deck themes that are so integral to the game that you’ve got to try one next time.
 Without further ado, let’s dive in!

 What Counts as a Deck Theme?